Clinics

 Climb Harder

-There is more to climbing higher grades than simply being ‘strong’.
-Our mindset, problem-solving, curiosity, tactics and comfort with falling all play into the process of climbing harder.
+• There is more to climbing higher grades than simply being ‘strong’.

-It is designed for climbers looking to level up and challenge themselves on harder climbs.
-We explore a wide range of topics designed to change the way you analyze and approach climbing challenging grades.
+Join Kinley and Vikki Weldon for a unique 2 day deep dive exploring a wide range of topics designed to change the way you analyze and approach climbing challenging grades.

 • In an action packed two days you will learn the multi layered (and often not linear) mindset, processes and skills required to climb harder including but not limited to:

--Tactics such as warming up, resting on the route, breathing, shaking out, breaking a route into workable sections & nutrition tips for optimal performance.
+• Tactics such as warming up, resting on the route, breathing, shaking out, breaking a route into workable sections, nutrition tips AND MORE for optimal performance.

--Skills like clipping up a route & finding optimal clipping stances.
+• Skills like clipping up a route, finding optimal clipping stances and remembering beta.

--Creating a maintaining a positive mindset that focus on curiosity and learning.
+• Goal setting and creating and maintaining a positive mindset that embraces curiosity and learning.

 Crack Movement